-The project, funded by partner contributions and a Heritage Lottery Fund grant totalling £2.37 million will aid heathland management including scrapes and wildlife corridors which aim to create an area of heathland greater than 1,200 football pitches by the end of the five year project.
+The project is funded by partner contributions and a £1.44 Million Heritage Lottery Fund grant.
+The total project value is £2.37 million.
+This will aid heathland management which includes bare ground creation (60% of heathland species rely on bare ground during some stage of their life cycle) and scrub removal.
+This will create wildlife corridors forming an area of heathland greater than 1,200 football pitches by the end of the five year project.

 66% of heathland in the National Park is designated as open access land.
 Heaths are enjoyed by many for appreciating nature, walking, cycling and horse riding.
 They are extremely important sites for community health and wellbeing as well as being important military training sites.

 The project aims to inspire communities to visit their heathlands, learn more about them and work together to look after them so they can be enjoyed for generations to come.

 If heathlands aren’t actively managed by people they will be lost.
 Historically these sites were routinely harvested and grazed by commoners.
 Amongst other things commoners would use Birch to make brooms and cut heather to heat bake ovens.

 Heathland is therefore a man made habitat and if it isn’t actively managed it quickly turns to woodland.
 The lack of management and an increase in development, agriculture and other pressures over the past two centuries is what has lead to its decline.

 Volunteering in the South Downs National Park is a great way to get outside, make new like-minded friends and discover new places.
 To complete this project we are going to need some help.
 There are many opportunities for volunteering which will include training that we can offer as part of this exciting new project.